Tessaku: Mons

 “I am a descendant of survivors from Manzanar & Minidoka, and Rohwer.
 My grandparents passed a while ago so I’m not able to hear their stories or learn about their personal experiences.
 When I come across works like yours, it helps me feel connected to them and gives me context for who they became, and what they never really spoke about.”

-From there, Diana and I developed a series of mons* for some of the camps.
+Since then, Diana and I collaborated a series of mons* for some of the camps.
 We are currently in the process of developing more, and hope to create one for each of the 10 main WRA camps.
 Below are designs developed for Tule Lake and Minidoka.

 *Mon is a term traditionally referring to a kamon, a family crest or seal.